sarancr/api-auth-app/README.md

    status: 'approved'
  }
 ```

+## Security

+Each requested will be guarded by security.
+The security is implemented using BAIC authorization technique, hence, the each API request will come with Authorization header.
+The athorization header can be created by combining username:password with base64 encoding.

 ## Database Design
 Postgresql database is recommended to use on this project.
 The database name is 'authdb', and we shall use public schema, however, we could use private schema too.